 Shortly after the Buddha’s final Nibbāna, Venerable Ānanda addresses the brahmins Gopaka Moggallāna and chief minister Vassakāra, clarifying that the Buddha appointed no successor, establishing the Dhamma itself as the refuge for the Saṅgha.
 He outlines ten qualities that make a bhikkhu worthy of veneration and distinguishes the meditations praised by the Buddha from those based on hindrances.

-Gopakamoggallāna sutta - With Gopaka Moggallāna
+MN 108 Gopakamoggallāna sutta - With Gopaka Moggallāna

-Thus have I heard-At one time, the venerable Ānanda was dwelling at Rājagaha, in the Bamboo Grove at the Squirrels‘ feeding ground, shortly after the Blessed One had attained final Nibbāna.
+Thus have I heard-At one time, the venerable Ānanda was dwelling at Rājagaha, in the Bamboo grove at the Squirrels’ feeding ground, shortly after the Blessed One had attained final Nibbāna.

 At that time, |King Ajātasattu::name of the king of Magadha, son of Bimbisāra; lit. unborn enemy [ajātasattu]| of |Magadha::An ancient kingdom in northeastern India and the setting for much of the Buddha’s teachings after his full awakening [magadha]|, son of Vedehi, being suspicious of King Pajjota, was having Rājagaha fortified.

-Then the venerable Ānanda, having dressed in the morning, taking his alms bowl and outer robe, entered Rājagaha for alms.
+Then the venerable Ānanda, having dressed early in the morning, taking his alms bowl and outer robe, entered Rājagaha for alms.

 Then this thought occurred to the venerable Ānanda: “It is still too early to walk for alms in Rājagaha.
 Suppose I approached the Brahman Gopaka Moggallāna at his workplace.”